Practical ideas to apply when choosing winter fashions, how to ensure that dressing well in winter doesn't leave you cold.

 Footwear - Boots are always warmer than shoes, they cover up the ankles too.
 Boots provide an opportunity to spice up an outfit becoming a feature.
 A thick sole is vital in cold weather as you will lose a lot of heat if it is thin, man made materials give better insulation than leather.
 Recent innovations mean that it's possible to get stylish boots that are seriously warm in well below freezing point temperatures.

-Boots, latest arrivals - Women's Men's
+Winter boots - Women's Men's

 Thermal insoles - Less insulating footwear can be helped with thermal insoles at little cost, they are also invisible in terms of your outfit adding extra practicality to any shoes or boots, they are no substitute for proper winter footwear however.